steipete/PSPDFTextView/README.md

 ## License

 Taken from the commercial [PSPDFKit](http://pspdfkit.com).
-This part has been relicensed under the MIT license.
+This class has been relicensed under the MIT license.